VanessaMancia/Logging-and-Monitoring/README.md

 <details close>

-In this section we will bring logs from Azure Active Directory
+In this section we will bring tenant level logs from Azure Active Directory

 The most important part of this lab is to get the "Azure Active Directory Premium P2" Go to Active Directory> Licenses > All products